 Check the label first.
 Some faux leathers are treated with special dyes and finishes, and may need special care.
-Most faux leather furniture labels will tell you exactly how to clean the item.
+Most furniture labels will tell you exactly how to clean faux leather stains from the item.

 Get your cleaning materials ready.
-Fill a small bucket with some lukewarm water and just enough mild dishwashing detergent to get the water soapy.
-Mix the water and detergent mixture for a few seconds.
-Take the bucket and two soft cloths to the fabric to be cleaned.
+Majilite recommends combining equal parts mild dishwashing detergent or gentle laundry detergent and rubbing alcohol in a bucket.
+Blend the alcohol and detergent mixture slowly for a few seconds.
+Take the bucket of prepared solution and two soft cloths to the fabric to be cleaned.

-If necessary, place the fake leather fabric on a flat surface with the stain facing you.
+Place the fake leather on a flat surface, if necessary.
+Position the fabric with the stain facing you.
 Wipe the area lightly with one of the cloths to gently dust the surface of any dirt or debris.

-Use the wet cloth to gently rub a small area of the fabric that isn't as noticeable, such as the back of the couch or the inside flap of a purse.
-Rub the area for about a minute and let the lather sit on the fabric for an additional minute.
-Now wipe the lather off using a dry cloth.
-You are testing the fabric to make certain the cleaning solution won't ruin the fabric.
-If the faux leather is still in good condition, continue to the next step.
+Use the wet cloth to gently dab the cleaning solution onto a small area of the fabric that isn't as noticeable, such as the back of the couch or the inside flap of a purse.
+Dab the area for about a minute and let the lather sit on the fabric for an additional minute.
+Blot the lather off using a dry cloth.
+You are testing the fabric to make certain the cleaning solution won't ruin it while you're cleaning the faux leather.
+If the fabric is still in good condition, continue to the next step.

-In the same manner, take the wet cloth and rub the stained area in a circular motion.
-Don't be too hard or rough; it may take longer, but light, gentle strokes are less likely to damage the fabric.
-Keep cleaning the garment, occasionally drying the area with the other cloth and checking your progress.
-You may need to clean or rewet the cleaning cloth occasionally.
-Continue until the stain is completely gone.
+Use the wet cloth to dab the stained area carefully.
+Don't be too hard or rough; it may take longer, but light, gentle dabbing is less likely to damage the fabric.
+Keep cleaning the garment, occasionally blotting the area with the other cloth and checking your progress.
+You may need to clean or re-wet the cleaning cloth occasionally.
+Continue dabbing and then blotting until the stain is completely gone.

 Dry the fabric completely and enjoy your faux leather again.